 Big Buddha

-If you’re desperately in need of some culture, head out of town up to the iconic Big Buddha statue.
-It’s incredibly peaceful up there with the sounds of chanting monks inside and tinkling bells.
+If you’re desperately in need of some culture – I definitely was – head out of town up to the iconic Big Buddha statue.
+Stepping away from wild Phuket is a wonderful feeling as it’s incredibly peaceful up there with the sounds of chanting monks inside and tinkling bells all around.

 Next stop: Phuket to Krabi.
 Bus transfers around 350 baht (£8) per person

-Krabi is another kettle of fish to Phuket altogether.
-While Ao Nang is still lined with similar restaurants and touristy stalls, the beach is absolutely stunning and the water is amazingly warm!
+Krabi is another popular location on any Thailand two week backpacking itinerary and this one is another kettle of fish altogether compared to Phuket!
+This was a bit more what I was expecting from tourist Thailand: Ao Nang is still lined with similar restaurants and touristy stalls, but the beach is absolutely stunning and the water is amazingly warm!
+It’s still something I remember vividly years later and I’d absolutely go back to Krabi.

 Krabi is the perfect place to relax and spend a few days on the beach.
-You can also take tons of trips out and about – whether it’s the Four Islands or a longtail boat around to Railay Beach.
-We did a kayaking trip as well as spending a day on Phi Phi island!
+You can also take tons of trips out and about – whether it’s the Four Islands, Maya Bay as made famous by The Beach or a longtail boat around to Railay Beach.
+We did a kayaking day trip, as well as spending a day on Phi Phi island!

 Next stop: Krabi to Koh Phi Phi.
 Return ferry transfers around 500 baht (£10) per person